History of Airbus: 2015–2017: Airbus Group SE

-2017–present
+2017–present: Airbus SE

+Airbus Group SE changed its legal name to Airbus SE at its 2017 annual meeting on 12 April 2017.

 On 30 June, Airbus said its airliner sales team would now report directly to Tom Enders, Airbus Chief Executive, and by-pass Fabrice Bregier, who will lead programs, support and services, engineering, manufacturing, procurement and quality while Enders will lead sales and marketing.

 On 16 October, Airbus and Bombardier Aerospace announced a partnership on the CSeries program, with Airbus acquiring a 50.01% majority stake, to expand in an estimated market of more than 6,000 new 100-150 seat aircraft over 20 years; Airbus' supply chain expertise should save production costs but headquarters and assembly remain in Québec while U.S. customers would benefit from a second Final Assembly Line in Mobile, Alabama.

 In the fall, Der Spiegel investigated systematic corruption and improper intermediates usage in past sales and questioned whether Enders can survive the scandal as he did not react quickly enough, then Handelsblatt reported the French government wants to control Airbus again and Bregier wants to get Enders fired to gain his position.

 Sales chief John Leahy was supposed to retire at the end of 2017 to be replaced by his deputy Kiran Rao.

 A few weeks before the switch, Rao told Airbus CEO Tom Enders that he was no longer available.
 This should have been disclosed in early 2018, however the media hype accelerated the timing but not the decision.

 For 2017, Airbus announced it received 1,109 net orders from 44 customers in 2017, and delivered 718 aircraft to 85 customers: 558 A320 Family (including 181 A320neo); 67 A330s; 78 A350 XWBs and 15 A380s.

 Following the UK decision to leave the EU, Airbus faced calls to move or reduce wing production from the UK.

 Currently produced in Broughton and designed in Filton since 1970, wing production employs 15,000 people, which is over 10% of Airbus staff.
 However Tom Enders promised the UK government that Airbus would retain its British operations "long into the future" and see the UK as a "home country and a competitive place to invest".